C4RC0/C4RC0/README.md

 ### <div align="center">I'm Carco, a full-stack javascript developer 👨‍💻 graphic designer, artist</div>

 - My professional project is the [Wapplr](https://github.com/wapplr)
-- My artistic a visual works will be here and on my [Behance](https://www.behance.net/C4RC0) soon
+- My artistic visual works will be here and on my [Behance](https://www.behance.net/C4RC0) soon
-- The developments and designs what I make for my clients are in its own repositories, I refer to them from some places.
+- The developments and designs what I create for my clients are in its own repositories, I refer to them from some places.
 Eg: [FlatChooser](https://flatchooser.reeltime.no/) is a Flat chooser application platform and editor, development for the largest Norwegian real estate company.
 [Vendeglatosmunkak.hu](https://vendeglatosmunkak.hu/) is the largest Hungarian advertising portal for caterers.
 The [OkosDoboz](http://www.okosdoboz.hu/hu-hu/Exercises/Index?classes=1&topic=819) is a Hungarian educational game platform.
-Thousands of educational games have been created with the editor I have developed.
+Thousands of educational games have been created succesfully with the editor I have developed.
 (The site that runs this was not created by me).
-- Some of my own hobby projects that I will be publishing soon here: the [DrawMessage](https://drawmessage.com/) is an "image from text" editor where you can create, save and share cool images after logging in.
+- Some of my own hobby projects will be published soon here: the [DrawMessage](https://drawmessage.com/) is an "image from text" editor where you can create, save and share cool images after logging in.
 The [MaskedQuiz](https://maskedquiz.com/) is a game: try it!
 I made it recently, it’s pretty current...

 I am 35 years old.
-I moved close to the nature from the city 1 year ago with my wife.
+I moved with my wife close to the nature from the city 1 year ago.
 Carco is my artist name, which I got as a techno musician (2001-2008).
 My real name is Charles.
-Since I was 8, I have been using computers to create with a variety of media: music, graphics, 3d, animations, software.
+Since my age 8 I have been using computers to create with a variety of media: music, graphics, 3d, animations, software.
 In addition to digital creations, I was lucky enough to learn painting from a real master on paintings for 1 year, so if my time allows I paint.
-I go to drum lesson once a week just for fun.
+I go to drum lessons once a week just for fun.
 My son will be born soon!:baby:

 ### Professional Skills